-Financial assets are carried at amortised cost less allowances for expected credit losses.
-IFRS 9 was adopted early on 1 January 2017.
+Financial assets are mainly carried at amortised cost less allowances for expected credit losses.
 It is not necessary for a loss event to occur before an impairment loss is recognised.
 Impairment is determined based on expected credit losses, which is the present value of the cash shortfalls over the expected life of the financial assets.
 Geberit incorporates forward-looking information into its historical customer default rates, grouping receivables by customer sector, rating and geography taking into account the existence of collateral, if any.